supreethr23/microsoft_repo/Hands-on-Lab/module-2.md

 ### Estimated Duration: 25 minutes

 ## Exercise 2: Discover and Assess On-premises Workloads to set up your environment on Azure to Migrate Servers
+In this exercise we will use Azure Migrate to create a migration assessment for the application and install migrate dependency agent.

 ### Task 1: Create a migration assessment